 As its approaching May, we normally start to cut down the amount of heating that we need in the house.
 We don’t have central heating but a big log fire which heats most of the downstairs and then we have additional oil heaters or electric heaters as needed.

 We normally have ten tonnes of wood delivered each year and have some left over.
-As our lives here have been about renovation all day for the last few years we haven’t had a fire on in the day.
+As our lives here have been about weekends or holidays, and as we usually spend time renovating all day long, we haven’t had a fire on in the day.
 Mostly our days have involved taking windows out, doors off hinges, building walls, mixing cement – that sort of thing so no point in heating up a house to let the warmth out.
-We just stick on another jumper, pair of gloves, thermal underwear – anything to keep warm – and we get on with it.
+We just stick on another jumper, pair of gloves, thermal underwear, anything to keep warm,and we get on with it.

-This year though has been different, as I’ve been writing every day – the blog and guides for the website – I’ve had to have a bit of heating or my fingers would stop working and so… horrors… we’ve run out of wood – and it’s still cold.
+This year though has been different, as I’ve been writing every day, I’ve had to have a bit of heating or my fingers would stop working and so… horrors… we’ve run out of wood.
+And it’s still cold.

 So off we went, to the next village along and met a man sitting in a little office and ordered 15 tonnes of wood and it’s really cheap at €40 per tonne.
-Then came the catch – it can’t be delivered until November and it has to be stored for a year.
+Then came the catch, it can’t be delivered until several months from now, and it has to be stored for a year.

 Remy though, had other plans.
 Later that day he came round on his tractor.
 He goes everywhere on his tractor.
 I was once in the car park of a supermarket in one of the bigger villages near here when a tractor pulled up next to me and a family of four got out to do their shopping!